SEASON 38 | February 2026

 Michael Hatcher (he/him) is a poet with over 13 years of experience in the slam scene and the Executive Director of The Poet House.
 He holds a BS in Sociology from The University of North Texas and a Global MA in Human Resource Management from Colorado State University.
 A decorated slam poet, Hatcher is a 4x Dallas–Fort Worth Regional Slam Champion, a Jubilee Theater Black History Slam Champion, and a 2024 Blackberry Peach National Poetry Slam finalist.
 His books include Things I Say in Crowded Rooms and above the canopy, with publications in Inverted Syntax Magazine, Flying Ketchup, and Word Space Dallas.
 Follow him @mikekpz_poetry.

 Jasmine Games (she/her) is a Black queer spoken word poet and theater practitioner from Houston, TX.
 She holds a BA in English and Performance Studies from Texas A&M University and an MFA in Drama and Theatre for Youth and Communities from The University of Texas at Austin.
 An award-winning artist, she received the 2021 Sexton Prize for Poetry and the Winifred Ward Award for excellence in theatre education.
-She is a 2025 Austin Poet Laureate finalist, a 2025 Blackberry Peach National Poetry Slam finalist, and a 2025 Right2Write finalist.
+She is a 2025 Austin Poet Laureate finalist, Blackberry Peach National Poetry Slam finalist, and Right2Write finalist.
 As Artistic Director of The Poet House, home to every.Word Poetry and Courageous Cadence, and Event Coordinator at The Carver Museum, she uses drama and creative writing to address social justice.
 Her debut poetry collection, Somebody’s Daughter, is available online.
 Follow her @jasminegamespoetry or visit jasmineigames.com.

 Dre’ Jackson (he/him) is a poet originally from Central Florida and Warwick, Bermuda, now based in Austin, Texas.
 With degrees in Psychology and Education, he writes with a deep respect for human complexity, always tuned into both the mind and the moment.
 A writer first and performer second, Jackson turns feelings into something audiences can hear, feel, and maybe even heal from.
 His style is honest, curious, and intentional, tracing the contours of love, heartbreak, lust, and everything in between.
 His debut poetry collection, Side Mirror, is available on Amazon.